CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 ## Major components - ReplicaSets

 - Take a Pod template and deploy a desired number of *replicas* of it
+- Instantiate background reconciliation loops
+- Add self-healing, and scalability possibilities

+Note:

 - Instantiate background reconciliation loops (that check and make sure that the desired number of replicas are always running)
-- Add self-healing, roll-backs, and scalability possibilities

-Note:

 - Specify a Pod template + a number of desired replicas in the manifest file

 ---